Factbox: U.S. lawsuits take aim at vaping

 The following is a summary of how the litigation is playing out across the United States:

-** Dozens of lawsuits have been filed over vaping-related injuries in courts around the country, including both individual lawsuits and class actions.
-The lawsuits, brought largely on behalf of teenagers, target Juul, which markets a nicotine-vaping device and controls about 75% of the e-cigarette market.
-Some have also named Marlboro maker Altria Group Inc, which has a minority stake in Juul, as a defendant.
-Altria is the parent company of tobacco giant Philip Morris USA.
+* Young adult Juul users and parents of teenage users have filed dozens of lawsuits over vaping-related injuries in courts around the country, including both individual lawsuits and class actions.
+The lawsuits target Juul, which markets a nicotine-vaping device and controls about 75% of the e-cigarette market.
+Some have also named Marlboro maker Altria Group Inc (MO.N), which has a minority stake in Juul, as a defendant.

-** One set of legal claims in the cases focuses on fraudulent marketing.
-They accuse Juul of claiming its e-cigarettes are meant to help adults stop smoking cigarettes, while marketing them to minors and young adults who have never used nicotine.
+* One set of legal claims in the cases focuses on fraudulent marketing.
+In these claims, plaintiffs accuse Juul of claiming its e-cigarettes are meant to help adults stop smoking cigarettes, while marketing them to minors and young adults who have never used nicotine.
 They also say Juul has claimed its products are a safe alternative to cigarettes, when in fact they can deliver higher doses of nicotine.

-** More lawsuits are expected.
-Joseph VanZandt, a lawyer with the firm of Beasley Allen, said his firm represents more than 200 clients injured by vaping, of whom only eight have filed lawsuits.
+* More lawsuits are expected.
+Joseph VanZandt, a lawyer with the firm of Beasley Allen, said his firm has been hired by more than 200 clients for vaping-related claims, of whom at least eight have already filed lawsuits.
 “We fully expect that there will be hundreds if not thousands of individual cases filed,” he told Reuters earlier this month.

-** Many cases are likely to be consolidated in so-called multidistrict litigation before a federal judge.
-A motion is pending to consolidate federal cases before a judge in Los Angeles, and is scheduled to be heard by a judicial panel on Thursday.
+* Lawsuits filed in federal court are likely to be consolidated in so-called multidistrict litigation before a federal judge.
+Juul has moved to consolidate the lawsuits in the Northern District of California, which includes San Francisco.
+A federal judicial panel in Los Angeles is scheduled to hear arguments on that motion Thursday.
 Separately, a motion has been filed in a Los Angeles state court to consolidate the California state court cases there.

 Reporting by Brendan Pierson in New York; Editing by Lisa Shumaker